 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of LC002 listed above.ACTG 5176; NCT00270205:

 All side effects reported by participants in this study were considered mild or moderate.
 None of the participants stopped treatment because of side effects.
-Only 1 side effect (a positive test for limb pain under stress) was possibly related to LC002, but this side effect went away before the end of the study.8
+Only one side effect (limb pain under stress) was possibly related to LC002, but this side effect went away before the end of the study.9

 Because LC002 is still being studied, information on possible side effects of the drug is not complete.
 As testing of LC002 continues, additional information on possible side effects will be gathered.